 The height of the upper separated layer should be expressed as a percentage of the total height of the sample.
-If less than 3% of clear solvent separates out then the substance may be considered for inclusion in packing group III (see 32.3.1.6 and 32.3.1.7).
+If less than 3% of clear solvent separates out then the substance may be considered for inclusion in packing group III (see 2.3.2.2 of the Model Regulations) or may not be subject to the Model Regulations (see 2.3.2.5 of the Model Regulations).

 32.5.2 Test L.2: Sustained combustibility test